RSV

 Chronic obstructive pulmonary disease (COPD), asthma, any chronic respiratory/pulmonary disease, chronic heart failure, diabetes mellitus type 1 or type 2, and advanced liver or renal disease.

-• STUDY DESIGN
+• STUDY 1 DESIGNSUP1

 The efficacy of AREXVY against respiratory syncytial virus-associated lower respiratory tract disease (RSV-LRTD) was evaluated in an ongoing, phase 3, randomized, placebo-controlled, observer-blind study in adults aged 60 years and older in 17 countries from Northern and Southern Hemispheres.
 The primary population for efficacy analysis (referred to as the modified exposed set) included adults aged 60 years and older receiving 1 dose of AREXVY or placebo and who did not report an RSV-confirmed acute respiratory illness (ARI) prior to Day 15 after vaccination.
 Participants received 1 dose of AREXVY (n=12,466) or placebo (n=12,494).
 At the time of the primary efficacy analysis, participants had been followed for the development of RSV-associated LRTD for up to 10 months (median of 6.7 months).
 At the time of first efficacy analysis, the median age of participants was 69 years.
 At baseline, 39.3% of participants had at least 1 comorbidity of interest.
 Participants with pre-existing, chronic, stable disease such as diabetes, hypertension, or cardiac disease were allowed to participate in the study if considered by the investigator as medically stable at the time of vaccination.
 Immunocompromised participants were excluded.

 The primary objective was to demonstrate the efficacy of AREXVY in the prevention of a first episode of confirmed RSV-A and/or B-associated LRTD during the first season.
-Confirmed RSV cases were determined by quantitative Reverse Transcription Polymerase Chain Reaction (qRT-PCR) on a nasopharyngeal swab during all ARI episodes.
+Confirmed RSV cases were determined by quantitative Reverse Transcription Polymerase Chain Reaction (RT-PCR) on a nasopharyngeal swab during all ARI episodes.

 ARI was defined by the presence of at least 2 respiratory symptoms/signs for at least 24 hours (nasal congestion, sore throat, lower respiratory symptoms/signs), or at least 1 respiratory symptom/sign plus 1 systemic symptom/sign (fever or feverishness, fatigue, body aches, headache, decreased appetite) for at least 24 hours.